Franklin Graham: Personal life

-Graham married Jane Austin Cunningham of Smithfield, North Carolina, in 1974.
-They have four children: William Franklin Graham IV (Will), born in 1975, Roy Austin Graham (1977), Edward Bell Graham (1979) and Jane Austin Graham Lynch (Cissie) (1986).
-Graham and his wife have eleven grandchildren.
+Graham married Jane Austin Cunningham of Smithfield, North Carolina, on 14 August 1974.
+Their wedding ceremony was officiated by Billy Graham, Franklin's father.
+They have four children: William Franklin Graham IV (Will), born in 1975, Roy Austin Graham (b.
+1977), Edward Bell Graham (b.
+1979) and Jane Austin Graham Lynch (Cissie) (b.
+1986).
+Graham and his wife have thirteen grandchildren.
+He now lives in the mountains of Boone, North Carolina, with his wife.

-Graham underwent heart surgery in November 2021.
+Graham underwent heart surgery in November 2021, to treat constrictive pericarditis.